vincesanders/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It's html code that is meaningful.
+It describes its purpose and content.
+Div or span does not tell us anything, but header or navbar do.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A block element will take up the entire width of a container while inline elements will line up beside each other toll they take up the width of the container and then wrap to the next line.
+Inline elements only take up as much width as they need.
+You could say thay a block element would break the flow of a document (like a line break), while an inline element would not.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are margin, border, padding and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+It allows you to back up your work and save a project in multiple iterations.
+As far as its collaborative benefits, it will allow a team of developers to each work on a separate branch and review those branches before they are merged with the master branch.
+Git also tells you what has been changed in each branch and how different they are.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.